judyls/world-mood/README.md

 **Build Circuit**

-Wire the Arduino according to the schematic (shown below).
+Wire the Arduino according to the schematic (shown above).
 Upload twitterComm.ino to the Ardunio.
 Find the serial port your Arduino is using.
 In getTweets.py change the serial port (line 30) to what your Arduino is using.

 **Using Command Line**